Down To Earth Discipleship . Getting real with issues facing young Christians today

 Sometimes such fellowship may be where there has simply not been time or opportunity to get close, or where the chemistry is different.
 But a more intellectual kind of fellowship certainly has its place and can be strongly encouraging and effective at serving, without engaging the emotions as much.
 It is a classic kind of male fellowship, non-demonstrative but side by side in common tasks.
 However it is certainly not confined to males.

 Writing about one of the most significant eras in British political history, in Saints in Politics, E.M.Howse describes the largely Christian fellowship context of the monumental achievements of the period around 1800 and how the energy and commitment nurtured there led to the abolition of slavery and the very expensive emancipation of those enslaved13.
+This Christian-led movement to abolish slave-trading is regarded as an archetype of human rights-based social change.
 The group of Clapham friends led by Wilberforce became knit together around common evangelically-based values: "in an astonishing intimacy and solidarity, they planned and laboured like a committee that never was dissolved.
 At the Clapham mansions they congregated by common impulse in what they chose to call their 'Cabinet Councils' wherein they discussed the wrongs and injustices which were the reproach to their country, and the battles which would need to be fought to establish righteousness.
 And thereafter, in Parliament and out, they moved as one body, delegating to each man the work he could do best, that their common principles might be maintained and their common purposes be realised.
 In private intercourse they lived and acted almost as if they all belonged to an inner circle of one large family"14 .
 Not often is Christian fellowship central on the political stage, or at least empowering what goes on there in a major country, but there is room for it to be so.
 We should also note that Wilberforce was one of a number of Christian leaders closely mentored by John Newton, the great evangelical preacher and former slave trader

 The Clapham influence didn't stop there, but was pervasive in commercial life.
 "If one asks how 19th century English merchants earned a reputation of being the most honest in the world (a very real factor in the primacy of English trade), the answer is because hell and heaven seemed as real to them as tomorrow's sunrise, and the last judgment as real as the week's balance sheet," according to historian Sir Robert Ensor, commenting on the social influence of evangelicalism in the period 1870-86.14a